NSW Fair Trading issues statements of regulatory intent to clarify our approach to certain legislative matters.

-This Statement of Regulatory Intent (PDF, 286.24 KB) sets out the compliance and enforcement approach that NSW Fair Trading will take when Schedule 2 of the Fair Trading Amendment (Ticket Scalping and Gift Cards) Act 2017 commences on 31 March 2018.
+This Statement of Regulatory Intent (PDF, 286.24 KB) sets out the compliance and enforcement approach that NSW Fair Trading takes since Schedule 2 of the Fair Trading Amendment (Ticket Scalping and Gift Cards) Act 2017 commenced on 31 March 2018.
 Section 58N(1) of the Act states that a person must not sell a gift card to a consumer in NSW with an expiry date that is less than three years after the sale of the gift card.

-Section 58N commences on 31 March 2018 and must be complied with.
+Section 58N commenced on 31 March 2018 and must be complied with.

 Fair Trading Act 1987 and Fair Trading Regulation 2012